Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Downloadable Documents

-Join SDR Portugal
+Access the SDR Portugal Portal

 Contact SDR Portugal to start your registration process in the Deposit Return System.